JonathanWoollett-Light/cargo-maintained/README.md

 A tool to check crates are up to date.

-More specifically, checks that all crates in the dependency tree use the latest major version (excluding pre-release versions) of all their dependencies.
+More specifically, checks that all crates in the dependency tree use the latest version of all their dependencies.

 Running it on this crate results in: